RyanHWillis/InfinityEngine/README.md

 Some quick setup

-#### Note: Cell names given must define the actual class name, the same class name will be used to dequeueReusableCell - See Above:
+#### Note: Cell names given must define the actual class name, the same class name will be used to dequeueReusableCell (See Above)

 ```swift
 let cells = InfinityCells(cellNames: ["TestTableViewCell", "SectionCell"], loadingCellName: "LoadingTableViewCell", bundle: nil)